Drop tank: Overview

 The primary disadvantage with drop tanks is that they impose a drag penalty on the aircraft.
 External fuel tanks will also increase the moment of inertia, thereby reducing roll rates for air maneuvers.
 Some of the drop tank's fuel is used to overcome the added drag and weight of the tank.
 Drag in this sense varies with the square of the aircraft's speed.
 The use of drop tanks also reduces the number of external hardpoints available for weapons, reduces the weapon-carrying capacity and increases the aircraft's radar signature.
 Usually the fuel in the drop tanks is consumed first, and only when all the fuel in the drop tanks has been used, the fuel selector is switched to the airplane's internal tanks.
 Some modern combat aircraft use conformal fuel tanks (CFTs) instead of or in addition to conventional external fuel tanks.
 CFTs produce less drag and do not take up external hardpoints but some versions can only be removed on the ground.

 History

+According to Selfridge Field's history, drop tanks were first used on 5 March, 1923.

-The drop tank was used during the Spanish Civil War to allow fighter aircraft to carry additional fuel for long-range escort flights without requiring a dramatically larger, heavier, less maneuverable fuselage.
+The drop tank was later used during the Spanish Civil War to allow fighter aircraft to carry additional fuel for long-range escort flights without requiring a dramatically larger, heavier, less maneuverable fuselage.